 No Machine, No Churner, Simple Ingredients and Tools

-We’ve been making ice cream at home – with no fancy equipment.
+We’ve been making ice cream at home – with no machine or fancy equipment.
 It all started with our young adults at home house-sitting.
 We called to see what they were making for dinner.
 What would they be making?
 Hot dogs, Frozen Dinners, Uber Eats?
 No – they were having some sort of dairy feast.
 One was making baked brie, the other was making home made ice cream.
 Not exactly a nutritionally balanced meal – but not what we were expecting at all.

 When Ice Cream is Hard to Get